 Controlled studies tend to show that patients differ in their amenability to psychotherapy, but this is often not taken into consideration in the evaluation of psychotherapeutic results.
 Reviews of the effects of psychotherapy also ignore the evidence which suggests that different types of therapy are appropriate in different situations.
-Psychotherapy increases the variability of a treated group, and the comparison of mean scores may hide changes which have occured: some patients may be harmed by inappropriate methods, and their conditions may become worse, while those in the control group remain the same.
+Psychotherapy increases the variability of a treated group, and the comparison of mean scores may hide changes which have occurred: some patients may be harmed by inappropriate methods, and their conditions may become worse, while those in the control group remain the same.
 An important source of failure to detect changes may also be traced to the heterogeneity of the samples.
 This is particularly crucial where the effect of treatment is small in relation to the other factors.
 Those studies which show positive results have tended to control at least to some extent for variability among the sample group.

-117. Kelman, Howard R., "An Experiment in the Rehabilitation of Nursing Home Patients."
-Public Health Reports, no. 77, (April, 1962), 356-366.
+Kelman, Howard R. "An Experiment in the Rehabilitation of Nursing Home Patients", Public Health Reports, No. 77 (April 1962), 356-366.

-This study, conducted by two departments of New York Medical College, examined rehabilitation services to determine whether the benefit derived from the services can justify their wider application to nursing home populations.
+This study, conducted by two departments of

+New York Medical College, examined rehabilitation services to determine whether the benefit derived from the services can justify their wider application to nursing home populations.
 Patients assigned to one of the two treatment groups were treated in the nursing home by a mobile rehabilitation team.
 The team devised and carried out a therapeutic program for each patient.
 Primary nursing responsibility was retained by the nursing home staffs.
 Consultation services were obtained from those who had normal medical responsibility for the patients.
-Patients assigned to the other treatment group were transferred from the nursing home to one of five rehabilitation hospital centers. entre sur la la la cuita de la cuita de
+Patients assigned to the other treatment group were transferred from the nursing home to one of 5 rehabilitation hospital centers.

-Over 2,000 patients in 15 nursing homes in New York City, all welfare recipients, were reviewed.
+Over 2000 patients in 15 nursing homes in New York City, all welfare recipients, were reviewed.
 All patients with physical impairments that limited functioning in one or more self-care areas were included in the study.
-Two treatment groups and a control group, each composed of approximately 100 patients, were drawn from 11 nursing homes and a second control group from another four homes.
+Two treatment groups and a control group, each composed of approximately 100 patients, were drawn from 11 nursing homes and a second control group from another 4 homes.
 The control patients received the usual care and services.